-Senior professors teach introductory microeconomics and macroeconomics courses.
+The economics faculty is equally committed to graduate and undergraduate education.
+Senior professors teach introductory undergraduate courses, and faculty at all levels incorporate the latest economic methods and findings into their electives.
 The Department’s success in attracting exceptional undergraduates and preparing them for advanced study demonstrates the soundness of this philosophy and the excellence of the program.

 The undergraduate major in economics begins with a two-semester introductory sequence that explores theoretical and applied topics in microeconomics and macroeconomics.
 Additional training in microeconomics, macroeconomics, statistics, and econometrics follows.
-Majors have a choice of additional applied and advanced courses drawn from a menu that includes public economics, industrial organization, government regulation, labor economics, monetary economics, economic theory, economic development, international economics, health economics, the economics of education, and other courses.
+Majors have a choice of additional applied and advanced courses drawn from a menu that includes economic development, economic theory, health economics, industrial organization, international economics, labor economics, monetary economics, public economics, and other courses.
 The level of mathematics mastery among undergraduates allows economics courses to be taught at a high level.

 The Undergraduate Economics Association (UEA) provides an informal forum for students to meet and explore various topics with faculty.
 Sponsored by the faculty, the UEA is run by and for economics majors to address such issues as career planning and current topics in economic policy.
-Students and faculty also enjoy the relaxed interaction that the UEA provides.
+Students and faculty also enjoy the relaxed interactions that the UEA provides.

+Undergraduate economics majors go on to graduate work and to distinguished careers in academia, global businesses, government, finance, consulting, and law.
+About 20 percent of MIT economics undergraduates enter a graduate program in economics or finance.
+This is among the highest yield of PhD candidates for an undergraduate economics program.
 Approximately half of the Department’s graduates choose to gain experience in business, government, consulting, and non-profit organizations before seeking out business and public policy schools for post-graduate study.
-The number of post-graduates choosing to study law is growing.
-Use of formal economics in law is likely to strengthen this connection.
+The number of post-graduates choosing to study law remains fairly constant.
+Growing use of formal economics in law has strengthened this connection.

 Whatever their destinations, undergraduate economics majors acquire essential skills for a wide variety of jobs, an excellent foundation in economics, and an opportunity to meet faculty and fellow students in a challenging intellectual environment.